Neeraj-Devasthale/Image_Processing_Final_Project/README.md

 3. A .py file called 'test_data_creator.py'.
 This file moves 10 samples per class randomly from directory 'JSONS', my training directory to the testing directory 'data'
 4. A .py file called 'Example main script.py' which contains an implementation of the entire code to process raw JSONs, train, and test.

+# A key note on file labelling and label retrieval:
+The labels are fetched by the code from file names itself.
+All individual JSON files follow this format of naming- the type of note is delimited by a hyphen '-' e.g c-_3738_2022_SR-16_4385_4503.
+Here c is the type of note.
+This is then followed by 2 numbers (separated by an underscore), an alphanumeric code and two numbers (separated by a underscore) as can be seen in given example.

 ## Important things to note while evaluation
 1. I have added a 'JSONS' directory.
 This should contain all the data.
 However, I cannot make the data public, uploading all at the same time is also not possible.
 Due to these reasons, I have uploaded a few JSON files just to illustrate how the directly looks.
 I have mentioned how to get all the training data used for this in the next section.
 2. processed_data directory stores classes.npy, training and validation numpy arrays.
 However, training and validation arrays were too large to upload.
 Hence, the folder only shows classes file currently.